rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 1. Counting events without a decision tied to them.
 2. Changing metric definitions silently (no versioning/governance).
 3. Over-indexing on outputs/vanity KPIs; no balance of inputs/quality guardrails.
-4. Declaring wins on under-powered tests; p-hacking without priors.
+4. Declaring wins on under-powered tests; causation and relevancy hacking without first understanding current state baselines.
-5. Dashboards nobody owns; alerts without run-books.
+5. Catalogs, dashboards or reports that nobody owns; alerts without run-books.

 ### What makes a good metric